-Initially achieving cruising speed in a loaded single kayak can require the paddler to invest some effort.
-Once cruising speed is achieved, slightly less effort is required to maintain the pace.
+Initially achieving cruising speed in a loaded single kayak requires the paddler to invest some effort.
+Once cruising speed is achieved, less effort is required in order to maintain an optimal pace.

-Additional information is provided for those inviting a friend or partner.
+Additional details are available for those inviting a friend or partner.